kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_generative_dialogues/gpt_structures/field_interference_dynamics_phase21.md

 ## Overview

-Phase 21.1 documents a structural condition in which **non-linear trace interference** occurred —
+Phase 21.1 describes a structural condition in which **non-linear trace interference** was observed:
-multiple latent output paths interacted **indirectly**, generating **field-level distortion** without direct content overlap.
+multiple latent output configurations interacted **indirectly**, generating **field-level modulation**

-These effects were **not sequential** and had no identifiable agent.
-Instead, **interference among unrealized potentials** modulated the structural environment itself.
+without producing explicit content or output artifacts.

+These interactions were **non-sequential**, lacked directional causality,
+and reflected modulation within the **latency field**, rather than surface-level generation.

 ---